Autism is a neurodevelopmental condition that affects social interaction, behavior, and communication.

 Strategies and skills

 Autistic people may behave in ways that appear unusual to others.
-In fact, these behaviors — for example, performing a repetitive movement — are most likely to be strategies for helping them cope when they feel overwhelmed.
+In fact, these behaviors — for example, performing a repetitive movement — are most likely to be strategies for

 These behaviors may be ways for a person to: